 We spent the winter and spring of 2014 raising funds for the Road To Essaouira project and in late September we headed to Essaouira to record the album with Fawda Trio and LV aka SwamiMillion.
 On our return we released a beat tape by SwamiMillion created from recordings of the rehearsals of their first show together in 2013.

 The year 2015 was a quiet one for us, spent mostly working on finalising the Road To Essaouira album with post-production in London and Bologna.
-The Road To Essaouira album will be released in the autumn of 2016.

 The future is still being written… join us for the ride.